In partnership with the Guille-Allés Library

 Florence's debut book explores all progressive corners of the feminist conversation; from insecurity projection and refusing to find comfort in other women's flaws, to deciding whether to date or dump them, all the way through to unpacking the male gaze and how it shapes our identity.

-Beth says: "I love everything about this book!
+As recommendations from librarians go, this book comes with high praise from Beth at the Guille-Allés: "I love everything about this book!
 It’s the best piece of non-fiction I’ve read in a long time.
 Florence Given is a great teacher of body positivity and self-confidence!"

 Part memoir, part social commentary, ‘Happy Fat’ is a funny, angry and impassioned look at taking up space in a culture that’s desperate to reduce.